ragul-e/Web-Ui-Testing-Using-SeleniumHybrid-Framework/README.md

 # SeleniumHybridFrameWork you can view the report
-# you can view the report [here](https://ragul-e.github.io/WebUiTestingWithSeleniumHybridFramework/)
+# Have a look at this report [here](https://ragul-e.github.io/WebUiTestingWithSeleniumHybridFramework/)
 Extent Report has been used in this framework.

 ##Test cases:TC1: Verify the Registration process.